zerokqx/zerokqx/README.md

 # 💫 About Me:
-I'm a python backend developer, I love django
+Im love TypeScript and React

 # 💻 Tech Stack: